vitabaks/postgresql_cluster/roles/upgrade/README.md

       - Notes: if pg_repack is installed
     - Notes: if there are no old extensions, print message:
       - "The extension versions are up-to-date for the database.
 No update is required."

-#### 7. POST-UPGRADE: Analyze a PostgreSQL database (update optimizer statistics) and Post-Upgrade tasks
-- **Run vacuumdb to analyze the PostgreSQL databases**
-  - Notes: Uses parallel processes equal to CPU cores ('`vacuumdb_parallel_jobs`' variable)
-  - Notes: Before collecting statistics, the 'pg_terminator' script is launched to monitor and terminate any 'ANALYZE' blockers.
-Once statistics collection is complete, the script is stopped.
+- **Perform Post-Checks**
+    - Make sure that physical replication is active
+      - Note: if no active replication connections found, print error message: "No active replication connections found.
+Please check the replication status and PostgreSQL logs."
+      - Create a table "test_replication" with 10000 rows on the Primary
-  - Wait for the analyze to complete.
+      - Wait until the PostgreSQL replica is synchronized (max wait time: 2 minutes)
-    - Notes: max wait time: 1 hour ('`vacuumdb_analyze_timeout`' variable)
+      - Drop a table "test_replication"
+      - Print the result of checking the number of records
+      - if the number of rows match, print info message: "The PostgreSQL Replication is OK.
+The number of records in the 'test_replication' table the same as the Primary."
+      - if the number of rows does not match, print error message: "The number of records in the 'test_replication' table does not match the Primary.
+Please check the replication status and PostgreSQL logs."
+- **Perform Post-Upgrade tasks**
     - **Ensure the current data directory is the new data directory**
       - Notes: to prevent deletion the old directory if it is used
     - **Delete the old PostgreSQL data directory**
       - Notes: perform pg_dropcluster for Debian based
     - **Delete the old PostgreSQL WAL directory**
       - Notes: if 'pg_new_wal_dir' is defined
     - **Remove old PostgreSQL packages**
       - Notes: if 'pg_old_packages_remove' is 'true'
     - **pgBackRest** (if 'pgbackrest_install' is 'true')
       - Check pg-path option
       - Update pg-path in pgbackrest.conf
       - Upgrade stanza
     - **WAL-G** (if 'wal_g_install' is 'true')
       - Update PostgreSQL data directory path in .walg.json
       - Update PostgreSQL data directory path in cron jobs
     - **Check the Patroni cluster state**
     - **Check the current PostgreSQL version**
     - **Remove temporary local access rule from pg_hba.conf**
       - Notes: if it has been changed
       - Update the PostgreSQL configuration
     - **Print info messages**
       - List the Patroni cluster members
       - Upgrade completed